Witchboard: Development

-Tenney wrote the screenplay for Witchboard while studying filmmaking at the University of Southern California.
+Kevin S. Tenney wrote the screenplay for Witchboard while studying filmmaking at the University of Southern California.
 He drew inspiration for the story from a party he attended where a friend brought a Ouija board for partygoers to use.
-While researching the history of the Ouija board, Tenney learned about the notion of "progressive entrapment", an element that figures briefly in The Exorcist (1973), in which the young Regan MacNeil becomes gradually "entrapped" by a demonic entity.
+While researching the history of the Ouija board, Tenney learned about the notion of "progressive entrapment", an element that figures briefly in The Exorcist (1973), in which the young Regan MacNeil (Linda Blair) becomes gradually "entrapped" by a demonic entity.
 As some elements of the script were based on incidents he had heard of while researching experiences close friends and others had with Ouija boards, he believed the material would resonate with viewers being based in facts, despite it being fictitious.
 Though Tenney never believed in the board himself, he admitted the board was "creepy".

-One of the central themes of the film was the "bromance" of Jim and Brandon, whose friendship involved a love triangle with the character of Linda.
+One of the central themes of the film was the "bromance" of Jim Morar and Brandon Sinclair, whose friendship involved a love triangle with the character of Linda Brewster.
 Tenney viewed the film as being about the board, who he sees as a character, forcing Jim to reflect on his relationships with Linda and Brandon, the latter of whom he had a falling out with.
 Once he knew this was the story, it was easy for him to work it around with the incidents he had researched about.
 In writing the characters, he drew from his own background to make them "three-dimensional," and thought it would be interesting to see Jim's disestablished friendship with Brandon come back together.
 The character of Jim was based on Tenney himself, and he wrote him to be a construction worker from when he, his brother Dennis Michael Tenney, and their friend James W. Quinn worked in construction before moving to Los Angeles.
 He stated in interviews that despite it being a horror film, he sought to create a character-driven story.

 When Tenney's friend, Rolan Carol, had to drop out of university due to financial issues, he found a job at a commodities firm where the owner, Walter Josten, was getting bored of commodities.
 Rolan mentioned Tenney's script to Josten, who had an interest in filmmaking.
 Tenney and his friend, Gerald Geoffray, then pitched the film to Josten, who was impressed by the idea, and agreed to help finance the project.
 Tenney dropped out of his program at the University of Southern California, four units shy of earning his master's degree, to begin shooting the film.